Why Traditional Business Plans Are Becoming Useless

-In my career as a marketing consultant and mentor to many startup founders, I have seen a lot of good business ideas come and go.
+In my career as a marketing mentor, I have seen a lot of good business ideas come and go.
 I've noted many lengthy business plans that seemed to have little or no correlation with ultimate success or failure.
 I have seen business owners invest hundreds of hours in developing intricate and thorough business plans, only to discover that reality is quickly pushing (or dragging) them in another direction.

 Once written, the carefully crafted plan almost universally gets put on a dusty shelf and is eventually discarded while the business founder reacts to the reality of changing market forces.
 I have found that most entrepreneurs seldom refer back to their business plan because the world changes so quickly around them.
 New realities leave the business plan far behind within just a month or two.
 Most entrepreneurs discover that it takes entirely too much work to keep the plan up to date and relevant.
 So why bother?